Loading ...

 www.brits.co.uk

-Launched in 1977, the BRIT Awards with Mastercard are the annual showcase for the UK music industry.
-The organising company BRIT Awards Limited, is a fully owned subsidiary of the BPI.
-Both the BRITs and sister event the Classic BRIT Awards celebrate not just the biggest successes in music but also operate as an important platform to introduce and promote new talent.
-Substantial proceeds from both shows go to the BRIT Trust, the charitable arm of the BPI that has donated over £28 Million to charitable causes nationwide, since its foundation in 1989.
+Launched in 1977, the BRIT Awards with Mastercard are the biggest night in music that platform diverse new talent and showcase the innovation and creativity of the UK music industry.
+The organising company, BRIT Awards Limited (BAL), is a fully owned subsidiary of the BPI.
+Substantial proceeds from the annual show go to the BRIT Trust, the charitable arm of the BPI that has distributed more than £30 million in grants to causes that support its mission of drawing on the power of music and the creative arts to improve lives.

 The Mercury Prize